Four engine military/commercial passenger/cargo aircraft

 The major difficulty in the restoration process was the need for the volunteers to continually travel to Tucson to carry out the restoration work.
 This was time consuming and costly even with wonderful support from Qantas.
 The assistance given by both organisations and the countless individuals in the US and Australia eased the volunteers’ burden and made the restoration process a rewarding experience.

-Connie is one of only two flying L-1049 Super Constellations in the world.
-The other is the Breitling Super Constellation in Switzerland.
+Connie is now the only flying L-1049 Super Constellation in the world.
+Until recently, the other was the Breitling Super Constellation in Switzerland.
 Amazingly both aircraft were built next to each other in the factory.
 Connie is #4176 and Breitling Constellation is #4177.
 An L-1649A Super Star (the last model of the Constellation line) is currently in the USA being restored to flight by the Lufthansa Museum.

 An L-749 Constellation was flown from Arizona to Virginia in early 2016 to be fully restored by Dynamic Aviation.
 This VC-121A-LO was the original Air Force One used by President Dwight D Eisenhower.
 She was known as Columbine II.